NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/NousNav/README.md

 # Project Description

-NousNav project is an initiative led by Dr Alex Golby to develop a low-cost neuronavigation system designed for use in low- and middle-income countries
+The NousNav project is an initiative led by Dr Alex Golby to develop a low-cost neuronavigation system designed for use in low- and middle-income countries.
+We are developing a 3D Slicer based application focused on supporting segmentation, registration and navigation tasks.

+The project will also include the development of open source hardware desgins for these applications.

 ## Objective

 During the project week, we aim to present the project and identify a specific neuronavigation task for which we can team up with anoher group and address.

-1. Objective A. Describe **what you plan to achieve** in 1-2 sentences.
-1. Objective B. ...
-1. Objective C. ...
+1. Put together system demo.
+1. Connect with other developers and researchers who are interested in contributing to the project

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
-1. ...
-1. ...
+1. Complete registration implementation
+1. Demo / discuss the software at the IGT brakout

 ## Progress and Next Steps